-There are 11 community pharmacies in this locality and the estimated average number of community pharmacies per 100,000 population is 23.3, higher than Bedford Borough (18.3) and the England average of 20.6 (see Section 3.1).
-In addition, there is 1 DSP, which if included in the pharmacy numbers increases the ratio to 25.4.
+There are 11 community pharmacies in this locality and the estimated average number of community pharmacies per 100,000 population is 23.3, higher than Bedford Borough (18.3) and England (20.6) averages (see Section 3.1).
+In addition, there is one DSP, which if included in the pharmacy numbers increases the ratio to 25.4.

-Of the 11 community pharmacies, 9 hold a standard 40-core hour contract while 2 hold a 100-core hour contract.
+Of the 11 community pharmacies, nine hold a standard 40-core hour contract while two hold a 100-core hour contract.
 There are two PhAS pharmacies, and no dispensing GP practices.